Last Updated on 5 June 2026

 Cost of entry: 500EGP | Best time to visit: 6-8pm to see the temple lit up

-Located in the centre of the modern city, Luxor Temple is smaller than Karnak but offers a completely different experience.
+Located nearby, Luxor Temple is smaller than Karnak but offers a completely different experience.
 It’s the only major temple in Luxor open after sunset, and visiting after dark is by far the best way to see it— the entire complex is beautifully illuminated, temperatures are far more manageable, and the atmosphere is incredible!
 Last entry is around 7pm, but you can usually remain inside until about 8:30pm.

 Built primarily by Amenhotep III (c.
 1400 BCE) and expanded by Ramesses II, the temple was dedicated to the rejuvenation of kingship rather than a single god.
 It played a central role in the annual Opet Festival, when statues of Amun and other deities were paraded along the Avenue of Sphinxes, a 3km-long processional path that still connects Karnak and Luxor Temples.